SJibin/Student/README.md

 # Student

-Created simple web application for creating Student record,updating record and deleting record.
+Created simple web application for creating,Viewing,updating and deleting student record.

 Technologies Used In
 ---------------------